 Explore the historical city Jodhpur, also known as ”The Blue City”.

-Take photograph of the numerous magical ceremonies taking place on the banks of Ganges.
+Take photographs of the numerous magical ceremonies taking place on the banks of Ganges.

-Visit Mehrangarh, which is the largest fort in all of Rajasthan.
+Visit Mehrangarh, the largest fort in all of Rajasthan.

 Jaswant Thada, a Royal marble cenotaph.

 Photograph and travel through the scenic semi-desert around Jaipur.

 Shoot amazing photos around the massive fort-palace complex Amber Fort.

 Since 1989, Andreas H. Bitesnich has devoted himself exclusively to photography and has been represented in group exhibitions and solo exhibitions worldwide in renowned galleries and museums such as the Museum for Decorative Arts and Crafts in Hamburg or the Kunsthaus Wien.
 Moreover, his works have been published in numerous illustrated books.